-Looking for fun things to do with kids during April vacation week?
+Looking for fun things to do with kids during February vacation week?
 There are plenty of programs and special events for families going on in Boston - puppet shows, dance and theater performances, special museum happenings, one-day events, and nature programs.
 So many, in fact, that we almost wish there were at least another week of vacation to do all we’d like to do!

 We're glad you're here at Mommy Poppins Boston, your free online resource for everything for families and kids in the greater Boston area.
 We'd love to hear from you with any questions or suggestions! — Tara and Audrey